 This article is based on, and written in relation to, findings of educational research (see end of article).
 The tenor of this article is simply to allow the reader to reflect on these findings and is in no way a criticism of any school(s) policy or teachers’ practice.

-Why Written Feedback Isn’t As Effective As Verbal Conferencing
+Why Written Feedback Might Not Be As Effective As Verbal Conferencing